Lilly Krug

 Lilly Krug (born 5 June 2001) is a German film and television actress.

-Early life and family
+Early life and education

 Lilly Krug was born in Munich to actress Veronica Ferres and marketing manager Martin Krug.
-After her parents had divorced and her mother remarried, the entrepreneur Carsten Maschmeyer became her stepfather.
+After her parents had divorced and her mother remarried, entrepreneur Carsten Maschmeyer became her stepfather.

-Career and education

 In 2019, Krug graduated from the Bavarian International School in Munich with the International Baccalaureate diploma.

 She went on to study psychology and acting at the University of Southern California.

+Career

 Krug, who currently resides in Los Angeles, followed her mother's footsteps and began working as an actress.
 She has been featured in movies alongside Michael Shannon, Casey Affleck and Gael García Bernal.

 Lilly has also mentioned that her idol and primary influence is actress Margot Robbie.